 303.999.3820 Ext.
 213

 Kate joined the CRC in June of 2009.
 Kate has a Marketing Degree from the Leeds School of Business at the University of Colorado Boulder.
 Kate has a strong customer service and non-profit management background.
 Through her experience she has gained an understanding of the power of education to empower a community to make sustainable choices.
 Kate’s passion of water conservation issues has led her to become a Colorado Master Gardener Certificate holder and develop expertise in irrigation auditing.
 In her spare time she enjoys running, biking, being outside and spending time with her family.

 303.999.3820 Ext.
 224

 Morgan started as an intern with the CRC in January 2012 working on a project to measure the impact of the Slow the Flow sprinkler inspection program.
 By spring of 2013 Morgan had applied for a successful grant with the CRC to create a full time position to continue and expand this work.
-Morgan has an MA in Geography from the University of Colorado and a BA in Geology and Environmental Studies at Whitman College.
+Morgan has an MA in Geography from the University of Colorado and a BA in Geology and Environmental Studies from Whitman College.
 After college she gained professional experience in water resource evaluation and scientific research in her position as a staff scientist at a water resources consulting firm.
 She has also spent time working for the Forest Service as a Stream Technician, gathering data for the evaluation of salmon habitat in the Western US.
-Morgan holds a Master of Arts degree in Geography from the University of Colorado.
 When Morgan isn’t working she enjoys traveling, reading, and recreating in or on water of any kind.

 ReNew Our Schools Program Coordinator